-More detailed guidelines will be provided for the assignments.
+More detailed assignment guidelines will be uploaded to Learn.
+Consult the schedule for due dates.

-Participation and peer editing (15%).
-Every week for the first several weeks, I will ask you to post your thoughts in a discussion forum on Learn as an alternative to classroom discussion.
+Participation and peer editing (10%).
+Every week for the first several weeks, I will ask you to post your thoughts - and respond to your classmates' ideas - in a discussion forum on Learn as a supplement to classroom discussion.
 My goal is to get you communicating among yourselves; I may contribute my thoughts from time to time, but my role will mostly be to observe.
 You will also earn your grade by having assignment drafts ready for peer editing and by providing sincere, constructive peer feedback on your classmate's drafts.

 Short bi-weekly assignments (20%).
 In this case, "bi-weekly" means occurring roughly every two weeks.
-These short assignments will be worth 5% each, and you will have an opportunity to choose from six in total.
+These short assignments will be worth 5% each, and you will have an opportunity to choose four out of five.
 You may re-write one assignment to improve your grade.
-I will post a schedule for all of these assignments so that you can plan your work accordingly audience has in common is little to no background in your field of study, so you will need to apply strategies discussed in class for explaining the technical content.
+I will post a schedule for these short assignments so that you can plan your work accordingly audience has in common is little to no background in your field of study, so you must apply strategies discussed in class for explaining the technical content.
 If you choose to do a blog, you will be encouraged to create an actual online blog (using a free hosting site) that incorporates multimodal elements.
 If you choose to do a video, you will need to find a partner (such as a classmate or friend or family member) to act as your non-specialist audience.
-The ten-minute video will demonstrate your ability to employ various strategies to explain a technical concept in a way that your audience can understand, and will also demonstrate engagement with the audience.
+The ten-minute video will demonstrate your ability to employ various strategies to explain a technical concept in a way that your audience can understand and demonstrate engagement with the audience.
 This assignment will be peer edited or reviewed.
+This assignment may be done with a partner.

 Critical analysis (10%).
-You will be given a choice of assignments; these will normally involve reading for salient details; practicing criticism, statistical analysis, or critical comparison; or demonstrating statistical literacy - showing that you understand the requirements of "specialist" communication in your field.
+You will have a choice of assignments; these will normally involve reading for salient details; practicing criticism, statistical analysis, or critical comparison; or demonstrating statistical literacy - showing that you understand the requirements of "specialist" communication in your field.
 This assignment will be done in two drafts and will be peer edited.